Cord blood processing method

 1. Avoid harmful or even fatal side effects

-Red blood cells have been associated with harmful or fatal side effects if too many of them are used in a transplant2.
-For this reason, the volume-reduced processing method is applied to remove all red blood cells before the cord blood sample is cryopreserved and stored.
+Red blood cells have been associated with harmful or fatal side effects if too many of them are used in treatment.
+For this reason, the volume-reduced processing method is applied to remove the majority of red blood cells before the cord blood sample is cryopreserved and stored.

 2. Safer storage